DiggnDeeper/wp-dapp/USER_GUIDE.md

 - A WordPress website with administrator access
 - A Hive account (if you don't have one, create one at [HiveOnboard](https://hiveonboard.com/))
 - The [Hive Keychain browser extension](https://hive-keychain.com/) installed
+- (Optional) A test account (e.g., dapp-tesing) for testing the plugin's functionality

 ### Installation